 France and Kuwait

 France and Kuwait have a long-standing, confident bilateral relationship.
-The United States remains the keystone of Kuwait’s security system, with more than 20,000 American soldiers stationed there.
-However, Kuwait is open to diversified relations, including with the other permanent members of the Security Council and with emerging powers.
+Kuwait is open to diversified relations, including with the other permanent members of the Security Council and with emerging powers.

-A strong memory remains of France’s contribution to liberating Kuwait in 1991, and its firmness on implementing Kuwait-linked UN resolutions on Iraq (acknowledgment of the border, payment of compensation, return of archives and remains of Kuwaiti soldiers) is appreciated.
+A strong memory remains of France’s contribution to liberating Kuwait in 1991, and its firmness on Iraq’s implementing Kuwait-related UN resolutions (acknowledgment of the border, payment of compensation, return of archives and remains of Kuwaiti soldiers) is appreciated.

 Kuwaiti visits to France

 - September 2012: Prime Minister, Sheikh Jaber Al-Sheikh Sabah.

 - November 2012: Minister of Communication and Transport, Mr Salim Alozainah.

 - November 2013: Minister of Education and Higher Education, Dr Falah Al-Hajraf

 - January 2014: Minister of Foreign Affairs, Sheikh Sabah Al-Khalid Al-Sheikh Sabah.

 - January 2014: Speaker of the National Assembly, Mr Marzouq Ali al-Ghanim.